Trey Kennedy

-Thomas "Trey" Kennedy III is a comedian, actor and singer, known for his YouTube and TikTok videos.
-He emerged on the video sharing app, Vine, but after its shutdown, he transitioned to Facebook, Instagram, and YouTube.
+Thomas "Trey" Kennedy III is a comedian, actor, and singer, known for his YouTube and TikTok videos.
+He emerged on the video-sharing app, Vine, but after its shutdown, he transitioned to Facebook, Instagram, and YouTube.

 Early life

 Kennedy is from Edmond, Oklahoma.
 He has described himself as a "shy kid" who never thought he would be an entertainer.
 Kennedy played basketball during his childhood.
-He has one sister, Kaci Lynn.
 Kennedy attended Oklahoma State University, where he was a member of Beta Theta Pi and began making videos on Vine with his friends.
 After Vine ended, Kennedy continued to make comedic videos and release them on Facebook and Instagram.
-Kennedy later received an MBA from Oklahoma State University, where he was on the board of the Master’s of Business Administration Association.
+Kennedy later received an MBA from Oklahoma State University, where he was on the board of the Masters of Business Administration Association.

 Career

 Kennedy began singing in 2011, at age 19, performing pop and rhythm and blues.
 He did not sing when he was growing up, and his family was not very musical.
 His college friends encouraged him to pursue singing after hearing him sing along to the radio, and he entered a charity contest during which he was well received.
 In 2016, Kennedy released an EP, Take Me to the River.
 Kennedy has also released several singles.
 He has stated that he is working on a music project with a producer in his home state of Oklahoma.
 Kennedy started a Kickstarter campaign to fund the project.

-Beginning in 2017, Kennedy frequently collaborated with John Crist.
+Beginning in 2017, Trey Kennedy frequently collaborated with John Crist.
 Together, the comedians have released several viral videos, including one about bachelorette parties in Nashville.
 Additionally, Kennedy joined Crist on several of his 2018 tour dates.
 Kennedy has also done several collaboration videos with King Bach.

-In 2019, Kennedy began hosting a podcast, Correct Opinions with Trey Kennedy, which is produced by Studio71.
+In 2019, Kennedy began hosting a podcast, Correct Opinions with Trey Kennedy, which is produced by Studio71 and co-hosted with his friend and collaborator Jake Triplett and his wife Katie Kennedy.
 According to Chartable, the podcast has been in the top 100 for comedy podcasts in the United States, Canada, Australia, and Great Britain.

 Kennedy has done several stand-up appearances, including a November 2019 appearance in Madison, Wisconsin.

 Kennedy's January 2019 video, "Moms", had over 4.8 million views on Facebook.
 Another video of Kennedy's that mocks middle school students received over 14 million views.
 The video led to more videos about middle school students, and in March 2020, Kennedy released a TV series, Middle School Maddox, in which Kennedy spoofs middle school angst.

-As of August 2022, Kennedy has 3.5 million followers on TikTok, 240.7 million total views on YouTube, and over 4.7 million Facebook followers.

 Kennedy's 2020 tour, the “Are You For Real?” tour, was postponed due to the COVID-19 pandemic.
 It was originally announced in January 2020 and was scheduled to begin on March 11, 2020.

+As of August 2022, Kennedy has 3.5 million followers on TikTok, 240.7 million total views on YouTube, and over 4.7 million Facebook followers.